 I am a massive fan of the cooking show Chopped.
 I don’t watch much TV these days (I’d rather spend the time with my son), but Chopped is one show I make an effort to watch each week.

 I’m genuinely amazed at the meals the chefs prepare from a bunch of random ingredients.
 I dream of making 5-star meals from the leftover components in my pantry, and I often use the search capabilities of all sorts of websites to help me make everyday, edible meals.

 One of my favorite aspects of the show is listening to the chefs describe how they will spend the $10,000 prize.
-Their desires run the gamut from opening restaurants to buying engagement rings, paying for weddings and extinguishing debts.
-Some of them plan to use the money to move to new locations while others hope to take their families on luxurious vacations.
+Their desires run the gamut from opening restaurants to buying engagement rings, paying for weddings, and extinguishing debts.
+Some plan to use the money to move to new locations, while others hope to take their families on luxurious vacations.

-I’m sure I feel this way in part because I previously earned a six figure salary.
-If you make a six figure salary $10,000 might be a month or two worth of earnings.
-If you make only $20,000 a year $10,000 is the equivalent of half a year’s worth of pay!
+I’m sure I feel this way in part because I previously earned a six-figure salary.
+If you make a six-figure salary, $10,000 might be a month or two worth of earnings.
+However, if you make only $20,000 a year, $10,000 is the equivalent of half a year’s worth of pay!

 So what do you think?
 Would $10,000 change your life?